Associate of Applied Science degree

 Additional Program Requirement:

-The Registered Nurse (RN) ATI Predictor Assessment Test is part of program completion.
+The Registered Nurse (RN) Kaplan Exit Examination is part of program completion.
 A passing score as determined by LCC’s Nursing faculty is required in order to release the student’s Certification of Graduation to the Board of Nursing for RN-NCLEX licensing.
-An RN graduate student has until the end of May to schedule their ATI comprehensive predictor.
-Students who fail the ATI Predictor Assessment must complete an approved NCLEX review course at their expense before retesting for their ATI predictor.
+Students who fail the Kaplan Predictor must, at their own expense, complete program approved NCLEX review and pass The ATI green light to take the licensing exam.

 ACCESS Center Personnel